Advanced Education in General Dentistry

 4. Function effectively and efficiently in multiple health care environments within interdisciplinary health care teams.

 5. Apply scientific principles to learning and oral health care.
-This includes using critical thinking, evidence or outcomes-based clinical decision-making and technology-based information retrieval systems.
+This includes using critical thinking, evidence, or outcomes-based clinical decision-making and technology-based information retrieval systems.

 6. Utilize the values of professional ethics, lifelong learning, patient centered care, adaptability, and acceptance of cultural diversity in professional practice.